alanpaxton/alanpaxton.github.io/java-benchmarks.md

    * recycle your own buffers where this makes sense
    * or make sure that you are supplying the ultimate destination buffer (your cache, or a target network buffer) as input to RockSDB `get()` and `put()` calls

-We are now implementing a number of extra methods consistently across the Java fetch and store APIs to RocksDB in the PR [Java API consistency between RocksDB.put() , .merge() and Transaction.put() , .merge()](https://github.com/facebook/rocksdb/pull/11019) according to these principles.
+We are currently implementing a number of extra methods consistently across the Java fetch and store APIs to RocksDB in the PR [Java API consistency between RocksDB.put() , .merge() and Transaction.put() , .merge()](https://github.com/facebook/rocksdb/pull/11019) according to these principles.

 ## Optimizations